orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vm_disk.md

 page_title: "cloudavenue_vm_disk Resource - cloudavenue"
 subcategory: "VM"
 description: |-
-  The disk resource allows you to manage an disk of a VM .
+  The disk resource allows you to manage an disk in the vDC.
 ---

 # cloudavenue_vm_disk (Resource)

-The disk resource allows you to manage an disk of a VM .
+The disk resource allows you to manage an disk in the vDC.

 ## Example Usage